-Although Incarnate Word Academy endeavors to establish a harmonious Christian atmosphere within its school, it recognizes that misunderstandings or differences of opinion sometimes occur.
-In keeping with the Catholic Church's principle of subsidiary, students, parents, guardians, teachers and staff are encouraged to address a situation at the level at which the situation occurs.
-Persons having a concern with another individual should go directly to that person; problems should be solved at the lowest level whenever possible.
-No response will be made to an anonymous message.
+Incarnate Word Academy endeavors to establish a harmonious Christian atmosphere within its school, it recognizes that misunderstandings or differences of opinion sometimes occur.
+In keeping with the Catholic Church's principle of subsidiary, students, parents, guardians, teachers and staff are encouraged to address any concerns at the level at which the concern occurs.
+Persons having a concern with another individual should go directly to that person as problems should be solved at the lowest level whenever possible.
+Messages may not be anonymous.